Puppies, Kittens and Hamsters–Oh My! Important Information for Therapists Regarding Writing Emotional Support Animal Letters (ESA)

 Additional Tip on the ESA Letter Assessment Process

-Charlotte Hiler Easley LCSW provides equine assisted therapies, intensives, and workshops, as well as EMDR and Equine assisted EMDR for women in Lexington KY.
+Charlotte Hiler Easley, LCSW provides equine assisted therapies, intensives, and workshops, as well as EMDR and Equine assisted EMDR for women in Lexington KY.
 Working with animal assisted therapies, Charlotte offers this tip for assessment before writing an ESA letter:

 “At my practice, part of the assessment process includes meeting with the client and their animal to assess whether the animal /client partnership is healthy so that the ESA is not further isolating or producing more anxiety for client because the animal is not socialized, housebroken, or has behaviors that are not appropriate, ( i.e. a dog that the client isn’t able to ask to sit/stay or one that growls if you come close to client).
+Also, it is equally important to consider if the reasons the client is asking for the letter also supports a healthy environment for the Emotional Support animal.”

 You can learn more about Charlotte’s work and women’s healing equine workshops at: www.charlotteeasley.com